Skip to content

 Once the information is available on Algolia servers, we offer DocSearch.js to facilitate the frontend implementation.

 This JavaScript library uses the Algolia JavaScript client to send API requests to Algolia on the DocSearch application.
-This client is officially supported by Algolia and provides cache, a retry strategy, and lots of safety features.
+This client is officially supported by Algolia and provides caching, a retry strategy, and lots of safety features.
 The UI is made with Autocomplete.js to get results at each keystroke.

 The actual DocSearch source code formats the records received from Algolia to make them easier to interact with before passing them to the templates.